 Development and innovations are alive also in cross-country skiing.
 Therefore we have also some derivations of basic SNS and NNN systems.

-SNS PILOT – the boot is connected to ski via two metal rods.
+SNS PILOT – the boot is connected to the ski via two metal rods.

 NNN NIS – NIS means a Nordic integrated system, which was developed by Rottefella, Madshus, and Rossignol.
 NIS is the plate integrated into the ski.
 Then you can add NNN bindings just via the click-on system without any drilling into the ski.